Higher Secondary Certificate: Bangladesh

 The Board of Secondary and Higher Secondary Education in Bangladesh recognises "Higher Secondary Education" under the clause 1(5) of the "Board of Trustees".
 Higher Secondary Education comprises (a) general, (b) vocational, (c) technical, or (d) special education with the combination of varied courses.

-"The Ordinance of the Board" is controlled by the East Pakistan Intermediate and Secondary Education Ordinance, 1961 (East Pakistan Ordinance No. XXXIII of 1961) and its amendments No. XVI of 1962 and No. XVII of 1977.

-Under the East Pakistan Ordinance No. XXXIII of 1961, Dhaka Board was established in 1961.

-In pursuance of the Presidential Proclamation on the 7th October, 1958, the Rajshahi Board was established in 1961 (East Pakistan Ordinance No. XXXIII of 1961).

-The Comilla Board was established in 1962 in the pursuance of the amendments No. XVI of 1962.

-The Jessore Board was established in 1963 by the Government Order- 737.
-Then it was named as "Intermediate and Secondary Education Board, Khulna Division, Jessore" though it was renamed in 1965 as "Intermediate and Secondary Education Board, Jessore".

-The Technical Board was established on 7 March 1967 in pursuance of the Gazette no- 175.

 The Madrassa Education Board was established under "The Madrasa Education Ordinance No. IX of 1978" in 1978.

 The Chittagong Education Board was established on 15 May 1995.

 The Barisal Education Board was established on 23 August 1999.

 The Sylhet Board was established in 1999.

-The Dinajpur Board was established on 22 October 2006.

-The Government formed a new Education Board in Mymensingh in August, 2017.

 India

-In India, education is compulsory for 10 years and pupils will receive a secondary school certificate.
-The SSC is conducted at state level by the state boards of education and at the national level by the Central Board of Secondary Education.
+In India, Schooling is compulsory for students aged between 6 to 14 years old, which is from Grade 1st-8th.
+After completing 2 more years of schooling, the students receive Secondary School certificate.
+SSC is conducted at state level by the state boards of education and at the national level by the Central Board of Secondary Education.

-Some pupils will decide to stay on at school for 2 years and take the HSC at the end of Year 12.
-This can be used to apply to university in India.
+Student can start their Higher Secondary education after completing standard 10th.
+They have to study for 2 more years to get the Higher Secondary Certificate.
+Which can be used to start pursuing a degree.

-Year 12 pupils will study a total of up to six subjects; out of these, five are main subjects and one is additional in HSSC exam, which are different for each State Board.
+Grade 11-12th students have to study a total of six subjects; out of these, There are 5 main and one additional subject, which are different in each State Board.

-The exam consists of a total of 1100 marks: 550 in HSC 1 and 550 in HSC 2.
+The exam consists a total of 1100 marks: 550 in HSC 1 and 550 in HSC 2.
 Students can sit supplementary/improvement exams in September/October.

 The HSC/Intermediate and PUC Certificates are known as the "Class 12th Certificate" or the "+2 Certificate".
 It is awarded to senior high school students by almost all National and State Boards and It is also awarded to junior college students by some state boards.
 There are eleven exam boards across India and each will have a slightly different name for the exam, for example, Higher Secondary Exam, PUC Exam, Intermediate Exam, SSC (Senior School Certificate) Exam, etc.